xbach/docs/trezor-tech/translating.rst

 1. Register
 --------------------

-Please register by sending a request email to `support@bitcointrezor.com <mailto:support@bitcointrezor.com>`_ with subject “Translation myTrezor (Language)”.
+Please register by sending a request email to `support@bitcointrezor.com <mailto:support@bitcointrezor.com>`_ with the subject “Translation myTrezor (Language)”.
 Should we need your help, we would ask you to register at `Weblate.org <https://hosted.weblate.org>`_ and provide you with access to the translation project of myTrezor.

 2. Log into Weblate & Choose language